Spakelios/GameEngines2Assignment2023/README.md

 This will affect their model and their behaviour towards eachother, some seing the other as friends or enemies.

+While the simulation of life is a complex study, enormous progress is being made by simulating aspects of it, this project focusses on the social aspect of evolution and how it affects the relationships of the creatures that are being simulated: While they start as the same they quickly separate in different categories and tend to group up with others of their kind.

 ## Video:

 [![YouTube](http://img.youtube.com/vi/J2kHSSFA4NU/0.jpg)](https://www.youtube.com/watch?v=J2kHSSFA4NU)